SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 > We need someone to fit.

 This is where a lot of bias creeps in.
 You want someone to _add_ to your culture; you don't want someone to only conform to it.

 ## Preparing for the Interview

+I firmly believe that a successful interview is based on the preparation the interviewer is able to do.
+Some of my ground rules include:

 * Allow time to prep.
 * Study the resume and the candidate.